Best & Worst Subaru Crosstrek Years

 Subaru Crosstrek Car Smite Score Combined Overall Score

-Following this, a table categorizes each model year into one of three classifications: best, neutral, or worst based on accumulated data.
+Following that, we’ve got a table that sorts each model year into one of three buckets: best, neutral, or worst, based on the mountain of data we’ve crunched.

 GenerationBest YearsNeutral YearsWorst Years